lxsmnsyc/the-fighting-game/docs/game.md

 - Offers roll a rarity by weight, then a card of that rarity by weight.
 Later phases lean toward rarer cards.
 - Cards that share aspects with the player's abilities weigh more.
-- The player can own a limited number of copies of each card: 1 per starter, 5 per common, 3 per uncommon, and 1 per rare or secret.
+- The player can own a limited number of copies of each card: 5 per common, 3 per uncommon, and 1 per rare or secret.
 - A secret card stays locked until the player owns every rare card of its first aspect.